Alex25i/MBTI-Coding-Task/README.md

 ## Assumptions

-I made a view assumptions for this challenge:
+I made a few assumptions for this challenge:

 1. Adjacent intervals are NOT considered overlapping!
 Therefore, e.g. the following two intervals will not get
    merged: [1,3] [3,4]